joshmarlow/ai_kit-rs/README.md

 }
 ```

-Here is the expect out content of "parse.dot":
+Here is the expected content of "parse.dot":

 ```
 graph "goal tree 'sen'" {